RanYunger/CoronaElections/README.md

 # CoronaElections
-A project about managing elections during time of Corona
+A project about managing elections during times of COVID19